buteops/notebooks/README.md

-# 365 Days of Machine Learning Operations
+# MLOps Notebooks and Learning Journey